mradamcox/legiongis-pelicansite-src/content/posts/using-qigs-geoserver-and-postgis-to-maintain-vector-overlays-in-arches.md

 ###Connect to the db with QGIS to make/edit the tables###

-1. Open QGIS, and begin by creating a connection to the new db<br>_You'll need to make sure you can get to your server through port :5432 for this step, which may mean firewall configuration (this is [super easy](http://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/getting-started-create-security-group.html) on AWS)_
+1. Open QGIS, and begin by creating a connection to the db<br>_You'll need to make sure you can get to your server through port :5432 for this step, which may mean firewall configuration (this is [super easy](http://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/getting-started-create-security-group.html) on AWS)_

 3. Open the "Add PostGIS Layer" dialog, click "New", and enter the following: